 1. Keep an eye on the prize

 Many students do become disheartened about their ability to achieve their educational or career goals, whether that be Sixth Form College, University or a Vocational Course.
 As a parent, you can help by encouraging and engaging them in discussion about their goals, helping them feel that their goals are still achievable if they remain focused and keep on track with their studies.
 Whilst they cannot influence what’s going on around them, they do have control over the effort they put into their studies – they just might need a bit of help to fill in learning gaps and prepare for school assessments or summer exams.

 2. Nurture a positive mindset

-Many students experienced significant disruption in their learning at school as Covid forced students and/ or their teachers to self-isolate.
-This disruption and physical isolation can be very difficult for students to deal with.
+Many students can and have experienced significant disruption in their learning at school.
+This disruption can be very difficult for students to deal with.
 In addition to providing reassurance, help them stay positive by encouraging them to:

 - keep in contact with other students and teachers to discuss their work, share experiences or collaborate on assignments